Eligibility for the Program

 You must be a property owner within incorporated San Rafael (applications may not be submitted by renters).
 Each property (APN) is able to submit one application.
 If one property owner owns multiple properties within San Rafael, each property may apply for the program separately.

-Property owners who have caused sidewalk damage due to private construction improvements (cut, removal, etc.), in cases where the pre-construction sidewalk was not in need of replacement, do not qualify for the program.
+Property owners who have caused sidewalk damage due to private construction improvements (cut, removal, etc.), where the pre-construction sidewalk was not in need of replacement, do not qualify for the program.

 To qualify as a low-income applicant...